Student Transportation Allocation Reporting System (STARS)

 + STARS Funding Reports

-School district transportation operations funding for the 2012-13 school year is calculated according to the phase in process described in RCW 28A.160.192.
+School district transportation operations funding for the 2014-15 school year.

 Description Detail Report